Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 The Witcher

-Ever since Recreation of Thrones has ended, folks have been on the lookout for the brand new Recreation of Thrones – and though virtually any fantasy series that’s been made previously few years has given itself this label, The Witcher has most likely had one of many greatest impacts on the fantasy world.
+Ever since Sport of Thrones has ended, folks have been on the lookout for the brand new Sport of Thrones – and though virtually any fantasy series that’s been made previously few years has given itself this label, The Witcher has in all probability had one of many largest impacts on the fantasy world.

-Primarily based on a series of books by Polish writer Andrzej Sapkowski, The Witcher franchise was already developed for TV and was a very talked-about online game series earlier than this Netflix adaptation – so it got here with a ready-made fan base and weight of expectation.
+Primarily based on a series of books by Polish writer Andrzej Sapkowski, The Witcher franchise was already developed for TV and was a extremely popular online game series earlier than this Netflix adaptation – so it got here with a ready-made fan base and weight of expectation.

 Watch on Netflix